-On your child’s first day report to the office before 8.30am where any final enrolment procedures can be completed.
+On your child’s first day please report to the office before 8.30am where any final enrolment procedures can be completed.
 Then you will be shown to their classroom and welcomed by the teacher and the other students.

 THE SCHOOL DAY

-For New Entrants Only – Please bring the stationery pack to the first classroom school visit and leave with the teacher.
+For New Entrants Only – Please bring the stationery pack to the school visit and leave with the teacher.
 She will arrange for this to be made ready for when your child starts school.
 If your child is starting in Term 3 or Term 4, please check with the school office the date packs will be available for purchase as these packs are reduced in line with the school year.

 The school donation is set annually by the Board of Trustees.
 The Government does not fund our school for the level of resources and facilities that our parents want for their children and have come to expect for many years.